Jianzi

-Jianzi (毽子), tī jianzi (踢毽子), tī jian (踢毽) or jianqiú (毽球), is a traditional Chinese national sport in which players aim to keep a heavily weighted shuttlecock in the air by using their bodies, apart from the hands, unlike in similar games Peteca and Indiaca.
-The primary source of jianzi is a Chinese ancient game called Cuju of the Han dynasty 2,000 years ago.
-Jianzi's competitive sport types are played on a badminton court using inner or outer lines in different types of jianzi's competitive sports, respectively.
+Jianzi (毽子), is a traditional Chinese sport in which players aim to keep a heavily weighted shuttlecock in the air using their bodies apart from the hands, unlike in similar games such as peteca and indiaca.
+The primary origin of jianzi is an ancient Chinese game called Cuju, from the Han dynasty (202 BC – 9 AD, 25–220 AD).
+Jianzi is played on a badminton court using inner or outer lines in different competition settings.
 It can also be played artistically, among a circle of players in a street or park, with the objective to keep the shuttle 'up' and show off skills.
-In Vietnam, it is known as đá cầu and is the national sport.
-In the Philippines, it is known as sipa and was also the national sport until it was replaced by arnis in December 2009.
+In Vietnam, it is known as đá cầu, and it is the national sport.
+In the Philippines, it is known as sipa and was also the national sport, until it was replaced by arnis in December 2009.

-In recent years, the game has gained a formal following in around the globe.
+The game has also gained a following around the globe.
 In English, both the sport and the object with which it is played are referred to as a "shuttlecock" or "featherball".
-The game is also popular in Malaysia, where it is known as "Capteh" or "Chapteh."
-It's a children's game before they can master "Sepak Raga".
+In Malaysia, the game is known as capteh, or chapteh.
+It is considered a game played by children until they can master sepak raga.

 Gameplay

-The shuttlecock (called a jianzi in the Chinese game and also known in English as a 'Chinese hacky sack' or 'kinja') typically has four feathers fixed into a rubber sole or plastic discs.
+The shuttlecock (called a jianzi in the Chinese game, or 'Chinese hacky sack' and 'kinja' in English) typically has four feathers fixed into a rubber sole or a plastic disc.
 Some handmade jianzis make use of a washer or a coin with a hole in the centre.

-During play, various parts of the body (except for the hands) are used to keep the shuttlecock from touching the ground.
+During play, any part of the body except for the hands can be used to keep the shuttlecock from touching the ground.
 It is primarily balanced and propelled upwards using parts of the leg, especially the feet.
-Skilled players may employ a powerful overhead kick.
+Skilled players may employ an overhead kick.

 In China, the sport usually has two playing forms: